 - Faster Integrations – Integrations, and updates are time-consuming jobs when speaking from a technical point.
 They take several weeks to have the job done.
 When speaking of a headless eCommerce solution, eCommerce integrations are API-driven.
 Meaning, you get to enjoy quicker integrations.
 Using a headless approach for your business, software platforms like CRM, CMS, ERPs, etc., are quickly integrated.

-- Customizing and Initial setup – The initial setup of Headless eCommerce solutions involve a lot of steps.
-You would need a lot of customizations and integrations to fulfill all the needs of your particular business.
+- Customizing and Initial setup – The initial setup of Headless eCommerce solutions involves a lot of steps.
+You would need a lot of customizations and integrations to fulfil all the needs of your business.
 This can include paying a lot of developers from different backgrounds.
 However, companies like BetterCommerce offer complete integration and initial setup, so you won’t have to get into the technical side of Headless eCommerce.

 - Costing for small startups – If you are starting out your eCommerce journey on a small scale and wish to test out things, headless is probably not for you.
 There are price points and linked factors that do not make sense for people testing out their ideas.
 However, it becomes logical as soon as you start to scale.

 - Training – This can be a con or pro for you, depending on your current stage and other factors.
 You will have to train your team so they can easily use every part of the software.
 Marketing campaigns and other changes on the website must be made by members of your team who are trained for using and making changes on the platform.

 - Learning Curve - Adapting to a headless approach may require a learning curve for your team.
 Understanding the intricacies of decoupled architecture and its potential complexities might take time.